Skip to Content

 Grey bowl filled with chicken pilaf garnished with fresh parsley and half a lemon

-Our Ras el hanout Chicken with Spicy Couscous is my youngest daughters favourite dish.
+Ras el hanout Chicken with Spicy Couscous is my youngest daughters favourite dish.
 Ras el Hanout is a North African spice blend and very aromatic, rather than hot.
 Adapt the chilli heat in the couscous or leave the chillies out altogether if you would prefer.
-I like to serve this dish with pomegranate seeds for extra crunch and a spoon of Greek yogurt.

 How to swap the weekend takeaway for fakeaway?